-Storied West Virginia monument stands forgotten in woods
+Storied West Virginia monument stands forgotten in the woods

-Storied West Virginia monument stands forgotten in woods
+Storied West Virginia monument stands forgotten in the woods

-Finding the place on a map is difficult.
-Finding it in the steep woodlands is even harder.
+GEORGE TOWN, W.Va. — Finding the monument on a map is difficult enough.
+Finding it in the steep woodlands is even more challenging.
 But on a remote hillside at the southeast corner of Marshall County stands a weathered monument that establishes West Virginia's singular northern panhandle.
-Some say it's a place that at least every panhandle resident should see.

 Advertisement

-But its importance to the panhandle is the least of its charms.
-It's also the western end of the and the southern end of the lesser-known "Ellicott Line," which is the western boundary of Pennsylvania.
+Some say it's a place that at least every panhandle resident should see.
+But its importance to the panhandle is the least of its charms: it's also the western end of the and the southern end of the lesser-known "Ellicott Line," which is the western boundary of Pennsylvania.

-Andrew Ellicott, who was later a walked across this very hill in 1779 while completing the work of his predecessors, Charles Mason and Jeremiah Dixon, who had stopped running the line westward three years before to avoid hostile tribes.
+Andrew Ellicott, later a walked across this hill in 1779 while completing the work of his predecessors, Charles Mason and Jeremiah Dixon, who had stopped running the line westward three years before to avoid hostile native tribes.

-The short stone that marks the corner today is inscribed "1883" and is only 130 years old, so it's not the first monument.
-The first monument was likely raised around 1779 when Ellicott surveyed the line, which here leaves the east-west Mason Dixon line at a right angle and extends more than 150 miles north to Lake Erie.
+The short stone that marks the corner today is inscribed "1883, " meaning it's only 130 years old, so it's not the first monument.
+The first monument was likely raised around 1779 when Ellicott surveyed the line, which leaves the east-west Mason-Dixon line at a right angle and extends more than 150 miles northward to Lake Erie.

 Advertisement